MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/protected-view.md

 Protected View helps prevent several kinds of exploits by opening documents, presentations, and workbooks in a sandbox environment.
 A sandbox is a piece of computer memory or a specific computer process that is isolated from certain operating system components and applications.
 Because of this isolation, programs and processes that run in a sandbox environment are considered less dangerous.
 Sandbox environments are frequently used to test new applications and services that might otherwise make a computer unstable or fail.
 Sandbox environments are also used to prevent applications and processes from harming a computer.

-When a file is opened in Protected View, users can view the file content but they can't edit, save, or print the file content, or view the details of any digital signatures in the file.
-Active file content, such as ActiveX controls, add-ins, database connections, hyperlinks, and Visual Basic for Applications (VBA) macros, is not enabled.
+When you open a file in Protected View, you can view its content.
+However, editing, saving, printing, or viewing details of any digital signatures in the file isn't possible.
+Active file content, such as ActiveX controls, add-ins, database connections, hyperlinks, and Visual Basic for Applications (VBA) macros, isn't enabled.
 Users can however, copy content from the file and paste it into another document.

 ### Default behavior of Protected View in Office 2016

 By default, Protected View is enabled in Excel 2016, PowerPoint 2016, and Word 2016, but files open in Protected View only under certain conditions.
 In some cases, files bypass Protected View and are opened for editing.
-For example, files that are opened from trusted locations and files that are trusted documents bypass several security checks and are not opened in Protected View.
+For example, files that are opened from trusted locations and files that are trusted documents bypass several security checks and aren't opened in Protected View.

 By default, files open in Protected View if any one of the following conditions is true: